ttkorhonen/e3pages/docs/kb/training/workbook/8_building_modules.md

 # --- snip snip ---
 ```
 In particular, the `.db`, `.proto`, and `.template` files have not been installed.
 Moreover, the `fimscpMain.cpp` file is a generic boilerplate
-file to start an IOC in regular EPICS, and does not need to be comipled in with the e3 module `fimscb` (recall that we use `iocsh.bash` to
+file to start an IOC in regular EPICS, and does not need to be compiled in with the e3 module `fimscb` (recall that we use `iocsh.bash` to
 start an IOC instead of compiling a separate executable binary).
 In order to install the database and other files, as well as remove the
 source file, you must make changes to `fimscb.Makefile`.